• Skip to main content

 These are some of the most attractive plants that have purple flowers, and they have a pleasant smell that attracts bees.

 They are used in teas, scrubs, salads, soaps, and desserts to add flavor and excellent aroma.
-Besides, a lavender plant can also be found in blue and pink color, and it makes a landscape to look stunning.
+Besides, a lavender plant can also be found in blue and pink colors, making a landscape look stunning.

 Pineapple Sage